Carrot Pineapple Zucchini Bread Recipe

 When I ran across Lisa’s handwritten note to me explaining the gifts, and then why she loved the time with her daughter (so beautiful), it made me think about the many letters my mom wrote to me, and the importance of continuing to let people know why we love them, how we love them, affirming them in our lives.

-So today, with a slice of Pineapple Carrot Zucchini Bread and a cup of tea, please know that I’d love to sit down with so many of my readers and chat, and get to know you!
+So today, with a slice of Carrot and Pineapple Zucchini Bread and a cup of tea, please know that I’d love to sit down with so many of my readers and chat, and get to know you!
 I recently typed a letter on my computer (explaining that my handwriting is so bad now – ha), to a friend I’ve known for 30+ years, before I left on my trip.
 She’s never on the computer to read my blog, and I have a card that she recently wrote to me.

 It was a very sweet note saying how, on a trip to the cemetery (I can’t remember why she was there), she passed by my mother’s grave and said, Thank you, Millie, for the gift of your daughter in my life.